cewi/excel/README.md

         ]);
         	}
 ```
+Be careful: RequestHandlerComponent is already loaded in your AppController by default.
+Adapt the settings to your needs.

 You need to set up parsing for the xlsx extension.
 Add the following to your config/routes.php file: